agarmu/website/src/pages/posts/01-polynomials.md

-The idea of a single-variable [polynomial](https://en.wikipedia.org/wiki/Polynomial) and its associated operations of addition, multiplication, and evaluation are ideas which most are familiar with from grade-school.
+The idea of a single-variable [polynomial](https://en.wikipedia.org/wiki/Polynomial) and its associated operations of addition, multiplication, and evaluation are ideas that most are familiar with from grade school.
 In calculus courses, we are further introduced to the idea of [differentiating](https://web.mit.edu/wwmath/calculus/differentiation/polynomials.html) these polynomials.
-Of course, these calculations are fairly easy to perform -- especially for smaller polynomials, but when polynomials are more than just a few terms, it becomes somewhat difficult to manually manipulate them.
-Thankfully, computers exist; there are many programs, called [computer algebra systems](https://en.wikipedia.org/wiki/Computer_algebra_system), which exist to perform computations on objects like these.
+Of course, these calculations are fairly easy to perform, especially for smaller polynomials.
+Yet when polynomials are more than just a few terms, it becomes difficult to manipulate them manually.
+Thankfully, computers exist; there are many programs called [computer algebra systems](https://en.wikipedia.org/wiki/Computer_algebra_system), which exist to perform computations on objects like these.

 ### Goals

 Unfortunately, most computer algebra systems are too complicated to learn to hack/tinker within a single day.
 To this end, this blog post will explore how we can build a **basic** computer algebra system with which you can:

 - construct polynomials
 - represent basic operations on polynomials (e.g., addition, multiplication)